RobbOliver/DiscordBot_VoiceRecognition/README.md

-# DiscordBot_VoiceRecognition (Under Development)
+# DiscordBot_VoiceRecognition (Done)
-Repository of a Discord Bot with Voice Recognition
+Repository of a Discord Bot with Voice Recognition (Speech To Text)